Paramount Records: Depression, closure, reissues

 The Great Depression drove many record companies out of business.
 Paramount stopped recording in 1932 and closed in 1935.

 Like other record companies during the Great Depression, Paramount sold most of its master recordings as scrap metal.
 Some of the company's recordings were said to have been thrown into the Milwaukee River by disgruntled employees when the company was closing in the mid-1930s.
 A 2006 episode of the PBS television show History Detectives showed divers searching the river for Paramount masters and unsold 78s, but they were unsuccessful.
 Author Amanda Petrusich also dived in the river looking for records for her 2014 book Do Not Sell At Any Price, but did not find any.

-When Riverside re-released the original recordings, they used records from the collection of John Hammond.
+When Riverside Records re-released the original recordings, they used records from the collection of John Hammond.

 John Fahey's Revenant Records and Jack White's Third Man Records issued two volumes of remastered tracks from Paramount's catalog, The Rise and Fall of Paramount Records, Volume One (1917–27) and The Rise and Fall of Paramount Records, Volume Two (1928–32), on vinyl records with a USB drive for digital access.
 Each volume features 800 songs, contemporary ads and images (200 in volume one and 90 in volume 2), two books (a history of Paramount and a guide to the artists and recordings) and six 180-gram vinyl LPs, packaged in a hand-crafted oak case modeled after those that carried phonographs in the 1920s.

+A small number of Paramount's single releases of catalog numbers between 12584 and 13131 still exist, many in poor condition, or some seemingly lost.